-1.2.2 Separate and additional infrastructure requirements for certain development in Kings Bay and Burwood North
+1.2.2 Separate and additional infrastructure requirements for certain development in the Parramatta Road Corridor Urban Transformation Strategy precincts

-Development on land in the Parramatta Road Corridor Urban Transformation Strategy (PRCUTS) area, as shown on the maps in Appendix E, may be subject to additional infrastructure requirements under clause(s) X of the Canada Bay Local Environmental Plan 2013 (LEP) and the Parramatta Road Corridor Stage 1 Precincts Infrastructure Strategy 2021 (infrastructure Strategy).
+Development on land in the Parramatta Road Corridor Urban Transformation Strategy (PRCUTS) area, as shown on the maps in Appendix E, may be subject to additional infrastructure requirements under Part 8 of the Canada Bay Local Environmental Plan 2013 (LEP) and the Parramatta Road Corridor Precincts Infrastructure Strategy (Infrastructure Strategy).

-Public domain works on public land (such as footpath, utilities connections, lighting and the like) are to be undertaken by landowners, conditioned through DA Development Consents.
+Public domain works on public land (such as footpath, utilities connections, lighting and the like) are to be undertaken by landowners, conditioned through DA development consents.